 I started pulling out spring decor a few weeks ago.
 One of my long-time favorites is this pastels basket quilt that I made in 2006 – 11 years ago this spring.
 I designed it when I still worked at my local American Quilting quilt shop.
 It was my last project before I was going to have my 4th baby and take some time off.

 Well, that baby decided to give us a scare and doctors decided he needed to get where we could see him so I suddenly found myself having a baby 3 ½ weeks earlier than planned.

 I was almost done with the baskets quilt and the kits were cut, but I knew if I didn’t finish it before the baby arrived it would never happen.
 (And it wouldn’t have.
 I also remember planning to clean out my laundry room that week and that project didn’t happen until almost a year later. )

-So I made my husband bring the quilt to the hospital and I finished the binding while I the nurses started the induction.
+So I made my husband bring the quilt to the hospital and I finished the binding while the nurses started the induction.
 Haha.
-I had my husband drop-off the quilt a few days later to hang as a sample in the shop.
+I had my husband drop-off the quilt at the shop a few days later to hang as a sample.
 I still love pulling this one out every spring.
 Partly because of it’s history.
 At the time it was kind of scary wondering if this baby would be okay and now I’m just so thankful that boy is a healthy, smart, and happy kid.

-This is the same pattern that I used last spring to make this solids version for the Riley Blake booth at Quilt Market.
+This is the same pattern that I used to make this solids version for the Spring 2016 Riley Blake booth at Quilt Market.
 It always amazes me how the choice of fabric totally changes the entire look of the quilt.

 You can find the free tutorial for the Modern Basket Quilt Block here.
-There is also a printable PDF version available in my Etsy shop or on Craftsy.
+There is also a printable PDF version available in my Etsy shop.

 If you’re in the mood for other Spring projects, here are a few more fun ones to get your creative juices going: